onebeyond/js-pills/README.md

 or

 ```
-node ./js/createPill.js
+node ./scripts/createPill.js
 ```

-Then the system will ask you three question
+Then the system will ask you to insert your pill's name

-1. the name of your pill

 Then the system will create a directory in the pills folder with your pill's README file created, which you will modify for your presentation.